scotland munro’s mountain hiking notes

 Friday night would often find us doing a full day’s work and then driving up to the Highlands so that we were well placed for a weekend of walking the Munro’s.
 We quickly found a great bed and breakfast (Breadalbane House) in the village of Killin that was easy to reach in 5 hours from the Ilford factory in Cheshire and this became our staging post for trips further north and our base for the Southern Highlands.
 Danni Grant, the landlady, looked after us like we were part of the family.

-We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
+We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms in 1986 and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
 In total we climbed about 20% (one in five) in winter conditions (reasonable snow cover) and the rest spread throughout the months of the year.

 A summary from our Munro log is shown below to give you an idea of the commitment needed to complete all of the Munro’s.
 We finished all 277 Munro’s in 1996 but then the Scottish Mountaineering Council, in their infinite wisdom, reclassified several to increase the total to 284 and there were 5 new Munro’s for us as a result so we returned to complete them by 2001.